One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Introduction

-In summary, Section~\ref{insidious} shows that converting a formula in single-head form if possible is not as easy as it may look; rather the contrary: even just establishing the existence of a single-head equivalent formula is complicated.
-The culprits are the cycles of clauses, as the problem becomes easy when they are not present; Section~\ref{cyclic} analyzes the case of acyclic formulae.
+All of this is shown in the following parts of the article.
+Section~\ref{insidious} shows that converting a formula in single-head form if possible is not as easy as it may look; rather the contrary: even just establishing the existence of a single-head equivalent formula is complicated.
+The culprits are the cycles of clauses, as the problem becomes easy when they are not present; Section~\ref{cyclic} analyzes the case of acyclic formulae and their generalization to inequivalent formulae.
 Section~\ref{order} introduces an order between sets of variables and uses it in a sound but incomplete algorithm for turning a formula in single-head form; the algorithm is implemented in the Python language~\cite{vanr-drak-11}.